VASO-Coding-Challenge/SOTestingEnv/README.md

 2. Extract the zip(if needed), and place into the project's "public" folder.

+3. Make sure to rename the tile of the folder to something like python_docs or {PROGRAMMING_LANGUAGE}_docs

-3. Find the index.html file for your set of documentation.
+4. Find the index.html file for your set of documentation.

-4. Navigate to SubmissionWidget.tsx and find the section where the docsTab is set to "global".
+5. Navigate to SubmissionWidget.tsx and find the section where the docsTab is set to "global".

-5. Underneath the pre-existing Python list tag, create the following JSX Link tag nested inside of an HTML list tag (Similar to the Python one previously placed):
+6. Underneath the pre-existing Python list tag, create the following JSX Link tag nested inside of an HTML list tag (Similar to the Python one previously placed):

 ```jsx